Skip to content

 Local library data in the new global framework

 2011 has in a sense been the year of library linked data.
 Not that libraries of all kinds are now publishing and consuming linked data in great numbers.
-No. But we have witnessed the publication of the final report of the W3C Library Linked Data Incubator Group, the Library of Congress announcement of the new Bibliographic Framework for the Digital Age based on Linked Data and RDF, the release by a number of large libraries […]
+No. But we have witnessed the publication of the final report of the W3C Library Linked Data Incubator Group, the […]

 Read more